cockroachdb/docs/src/current/v23.2/ui-networking-dashboard.md

 ## Network Packet Errors on Receive

-- In the node view, the graph shows the errors receiving packets on all network interfaces since the CockroachDB process started for the node.
+- In the node view, the graph shows the errors on receiving packets on all network interfaces since the CockroachDB process started for the node.

-- In the cluster view, the graph shows the errors receiving packets on all network interfaces since the CockroachDB process started for each node in the cluster.
+- In the cluster view, the graph shows the errors on receiving packets on all network interfaces since the CockroachDB process started for each node in the cluster.

 Metric: `sys.host.net.recv.err`

 ## Network Packet Drops on Receive

-- In the node view, the graph shows receiving packets that got dropped on all network interfaces since the CockroachDB process started for the node.
+- In the node view, the graph shows received packets that were dropped on all network interfaces since the CockroachDB process started for the node.

-- In the cluster view, the graph shows receiving packets that got dropped on all network interfaces since the CockroachDB process started for each node in the cluster.
+- In the cluster view, the graph shows received packets that were dropped on all network interfaces since the CockroachDB process started for each node in the cluster.

 Metric: `sys.host.net.recv.drop`